How To Check Turntable Or Record Player Speed

 Dots on Strobe Disk Meaning:

 The dots or black markings on the strobe disk represent the speed.
 For better understanding, look at the strobe disk once.
-You will see that (33)1/3, 45, and 78 are written on the disk which represents the speed.
+You will see that 33⅓, 45, and 78 are written on the disk which represents the speed.

-• For the 45-speed test, you should focus on the center ring (Which applies to inner and outer sets of rings).
+• For the 45 speed test, you should focus on the center ring (which applies to inner and outer sets of rings).

-• For the 78-speed test, you should focus on the last ring (Which applies to inner and outer sets of rings).
+• For the 78 speed test, you should focus on the last ring (which applies to inner and outer sets of rings).

 So, this is all about strobe disks and now, let’s discuss the turntables with in-built strobe.